reactjs/react.dev/content/docs/optimizing-performance.md

 ## Profiling Components with the DevTools Profiler {#profiling-components-with-the-devtools-profiler}

-`react-dom` 16.5+ and `react-native` 0.57+ provide enhanced profiling capabilities in DEV mode with the React DevTools Profiler.
+`react-dom` 16.5+ and `react-native` 0.57+ provides enhanced profiling capabilities in DEV mode with the React DevTools Profiler.
 An overview of the Profiler can be found in the blog post ["Introducing the React Profiler"](/blog/2018/09/10/introducing-the-react-profiler.html).
 A video walkthrough of the profiler is also [available on YouTube](https://www.youtube.com/watch?v=nySib7ipZdk).